-This is our sixth update:
+This is our seventh update:

 Our organic and Certified Organic Shots are in good supply.
 We started moving towards those ingredients in November of 2019.
 They are more expensive, but many of you agree it's worth it.

 Delivery services (USPS and UPS) are taking longer.
 In addition, they are not guaranteeing delivery times.
 But it seems as though they have adapted to the new pace of deliveries and there seem to be fewer glitches.
 We upgraded some of our shipping boxes after experiencing higher-than-normal breakage rates earlier this year.

 Flip Top caps are back in stock and we can supply as many as you need.
 If you don't use the flip top caps, or simply re-use your old ones, let us know in the 'notes' section at check out.
 Even though it's a small piece of plastic, it still is plastic that will end up in a landfill.